-Another research approach has been to increase the activity of the HEXA enzyme, such that the deficiency that characterizes the disease is less significant.
+Another approach that has been studied for the treatment of Tay-Sachs disease has been to increase the activity of the HEXA enzyme so that the deficiency that characterizes this disease is less significant.

-This is primarily considered an option for late onset Tay-Sachs disease, however, as patients with infantile Tay-Sachs disease tend to lack the enzyme completely and would not benefit from an increase in the spectrum of activity.
+This is primarily considered an option for late onset Tay-Sachs disease; however, patients with infantile Tay-Sachs disease tend to lack the enzyme completely and would not benefit from an increase in the spectrum of activity.

-Pyrimethamine is a drug that has shown some activity in this area but the overall efficacy is not high, as the activity of β-hexosaminidase A is still much lower than in unaffected populations.
+Pyrimethamine is a drug that has shown some activity in this area.
+Unfortuantely, the overall efficacy of this drug is not high, as the activity of β-hexosaminidase A is still much lower than in unaffected populations.